Skip to Content

 Camera

-Capturing photos is a great way to remember your mission trip.
+If you have a nice camera, this is the perfect opportunity to use it!
 Before you start snapping away, though, ask a long-term missionary what pictures are appropriate to take and where.
-Remember, photos should always be taken with permission and in the context of relationship.
+Remember, photos should always be taken with permission and in the context of relationships.

 A Piece of Home